Mitigating Unwanted Effects and Relapse

 IssuePrevention or response

-Emotional respondingUse gradual changes, choice, and close monitoring.
+Emotional respondingUse gradual changes, embed choice, monitor closely, ensure safety

-For exam scenarios, avoid answers that ignore side effects because the core procedure is evidence based.
-A stronger answer anticipates bursts, resurgence, renewal, and treatment-integrity drift, then uses data and client context to decide whether to maintain, thin, pause, or modify the plan.
+For exam items, reject answers that dismiss side effects because the core procedure is "evidence based," and reject panic answers that scrap the whole plan after a single predicted burst.
+The credited response anticipates bursts, resurgence, renewal, and integrity drift, then uses the data and client context to decide whether to maintain, thin, pause, or modify.

 Test Your Knowledge